Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Local search visibility increased 40% (more impressions, higher average position).
 Review count increased from 80 total to 240 total across locations.
 Average rating improved from 4.2 to 4.6 stars.
 New patient volume from local search increased 35%.
 Cost per patient from local search decreased 25% due to better qualifying inquiries.

 Key Metrics: Top-3 local ranking for 8 priority keywords across 3 locations.
 Organic inquiry volume doubled month-over-month from months 3-6.
+Getting found is only half the job: practices that pair this visibility with a structured patient retention system keep far more of the patients local SEO brings through the door.

 What Are the Most Common Local SEO Mistakes?